Desaiadi/Analyzing-Gender-Bias-and-Predictors-in-Ratings/README.md

 # Assessing Professor Effectiveness (APE)

 ## Project Overview
 This project investigates gender bias in professor ratings and identifies key predictors of teaching effectiveness using data from RateMyProfessor.com (RMP).
-We analyze disparities in ratings, examine descriptive tags, and build predictive models to uncover patterns in evaluations.
+I analyzed disparities in ratings, examine descriptive tags, and build predictive models to uncover patterns in evaluations.
 The findings aim to improve fairness in academia and provide actionable insights for educators and institutions.

 ---